Butt Hole Road: Description and popularity

-While it was a popular destination for tourists, businesses such as delivery and taxicab services would not serve residents living on Butt Hole Road, believing that the name was a prank.
-Those living on the street would also receive phone calls from pranksters making a joke about the street name, and many residents eventually had their phone numbers removed from public listings.
-The name of the street inspired authors Ed Hurst and Rob Bailey to create the book Rude Britain, a compilation of inappropriate place names in Great Britain, after reading an article about a couple who purchased a house on the street.
+While it was a popular destination for tourists, residents reported that local businesses such as delivery and taxicab services would not serve those living on Butt Hole Road, as the companies believed that the name was a part of a practical joke.
+Residents also claimed to have received many prank calls, and some residents eventually had their phone numbers removed from public listings.
+The name of the street inspired authors Ed Hurst and Rob Bailey to create the book Rude Britain, a compilation of "inappropriate" place names in Great Britain, after reading an article about a couple who purchased a house on the street.

 Name change

 Residents of Butt Hole Road were determined to have the name of the street changed to deter tourists from visiting the street and to put an end to the jokes made about the street's name.
 Planners allowed the change as all of the residents on the street were in favour of the new name.
 Because Doncaster Council would only replace a street sign for free if it was damaged or in a state of disrepair, the residents of Butt Hole Road had to raise £300 for a new street sign.
 On 22 April 2009, the street was renamed to "Archers Way", in honour of the 930-year-old Conisbrough Castle, located half a mile (0.8 km) away.
 Shortly after the name change, an informal Facebook petition was created to change the road back to its original name.
 The renaming of the street gained worldwide attention and was featured in such international publications as The New Zealand Herald, Bild (Germany), and Het Laatste Nieuws (Belgium).

 In 2015, in reference to the name change of Butt Hole Road, residents of the similarly-named Butthole Lane in Shepshed, Leicestershire said they planned to keep the name of their street and were not bothered by the "puerile humour" that is affiliated with it, with one resident claiming that the street is "part of the tradition of Shepshed".